-In order to dissolve a civil union in Illinois, both partners must either be legally separated for a period of at least six (6) months, or otherwise prove that they have been living separately for a period of at least six (6) months.
-Additionally, you will have to demonstrate to the judge that the two of you have irreconcilable differences that have lead to the breakdown of the civil union.
+In order to dissolve a civil union in Illinois, both partners must have been living separately for at least six (6) months.
+The partners will have to show to a judge that they have irreconcilable differences that have lead to the breakdown of the civil union.

-You may have to deal with the following legal issues throughout the duration of your dissolution case:
+You may have to deal with other legal issues during your dissolution case:

-If you and your partner have minor children together, you may also have to deal with additional legal issues:
+If you and your partner have minor children together, you will have extra legal issues to resolve.
+These may include:

 In order to dissolve a civil union, both partners must come to a settlement agreement with regards to the above legal issues.